alejo95/alejo95/README.md

 I am Alejandro Ramirez, a young technology enthusiast who seeks to learn and create a world where knowledge is free and accessible to all, as is technology.
 That is why iamdevops was born, a space where I share my knowledge and experiences in the world of technology, especially DevOps.

 - 🎓 I'm a Software Engineering
-- ⚡ I love photography, programming, data science and DevOps
+- ⚡ I love DevOps, programming, data science and photography

 #### Languages and Tools
 <p>